-First, check with your bank if they offer cash for keys and find out if you qualify.
+First, check with your bank whether they offer cash for keys and find out if you qualify.
 It is not required by law that all banks offer a cash for keys program, but many do.
 It is often in the bank’s favor to have a homeowner leave their home willingly instead of undergoing the entire foreclosure and eviction process.
-If your bank offers the program the next step is to find out if you qualify for the program.
+If your bank offers the program, the next step is to find out if you qualify for the program.
 Banks typically prefer a short sale over receiving the deed for the home because if they become the owners of the property it is their responsibility to maintain the home and list it for sale.

 Cash for keys is basically a deed in lieu of foreclosure, where a homeowner signs an agreement with the bank to hand over the deed of the property to the lender.
 The agreement should have some stipulation stating that the bank will not go after you for any deficiency judgment.
-However, it is not legally necessary for the bank to waive the remaining balance, in which circumstance you should have the foreclosure defense attorney negotiate on your behalf to ensure that the bank cannot file a lawsuit for difference.
+However, it is not legally necessary for the bank to waive the remaining balance, in which circumstance you should have your Miami foreclosure defense attorney negotiate on your behalf to ensure that the bank cannot file a lawsuit for the difference.

-What makes cash for keys different, from a deed in lieu of foreclosure, is that the bank will often agree to an amount that they will pay the homeowner to vacate the property.
+What makes cash for keys different from a deed in lieu of foreclosure, is that the bank will often agree to an amount that they will pay the homeowner to vacate the property.
 As part of the agreement, there will be a set period of time by which you need to move out, often between 90 to 120 days.
 Additionally, in the agreement the homeowner promises to leave the property in “broom swept” condition.
 This means that all personal belongings need to be removed from the property, walls need to be returned to their original condition, and all appliances must be left on the property.

 Accepting a cash for keys offer is not a decision that should be taken lightly.
 When the agreement is signed and returned to the bank, the owner relinquishes all rights to defend the foreclosure suit and the owner is consenting to judgment.
-Once this agreement is complete, there is very little or nothing that an attorney can do reverse the contract.
+Once this agreement is complete, there is very little or nothing that a foreclosure attorney can do reverse the contract.

 Who can benefit from this option?